meltano/handbook/src/_peopleops/index.md

 ##### Upgrades
 Meltano will only pay for economy class travel.
 If you exceed `188cm` or `6'2"` in height you may:
-- Expense the full cost for an upgrade to a Economy Plus or "more leg room" seat in the standard economy cabin.
+- Expense the full cost of an upgrade to a seat with more leg room in the standard economy cabin.
+These seats are often marketed as, "Economy Plus", "Comfort+", or "Main Cabin Extra".
-- Expense up to the first $300 USD for an upgrade to Business Class on flights longer than 8 hours
+- Expense up to the first $300 USD for an upgrade to Business Class or Premium Economy on flights longer than 8 hours.

 If your height does not meet the above cm/inch requirement, and you feel unsafe to travel, you may:
-- Expense up to the first $100 USD for an upgrade to Economy Plus or "more leg room" seat on flights longer than 8 hours
+- Expense up to the first $100 USD for an upgrade to a seat with more leg room on flights longer than 8 hours.
+These seats are often marketed as, "Economy Plus", "Comfort+", or "Main Cabin Extra".
 - Review seating options with your manager (keeping in mind the guidance on "spending company money like it is your own")

 ##### Working while traveling